php-fig/fig-standards/bylaws/004-psr-workflow.md

 The goal is *not* to significantly change or enhance the proposal.
 If significant changes are needed, the proposal must be moved back to Draft stage.
 The goal is also *not necessarily* to have every PHP-FIG member agree with the approach chosen by the proposal.
-The majority in the final vote wins.
+The majority in the acceptance vote wins.
 The goal however *is* to have all PHP-FIG members agree on the completeness and objectivity of the meta document.

 > Individual members of the PHP-FIG should not be permitted to prevent a PSR from being published.